Kimono Love

 Gion (pictured above)

-The final destination was Gion, a sim modeled after the real life Gion District of Kyoto, which is one of Japan’s most famous Geisha districts (apparently my visit to the Okiya whetted my appetite to see more Geisha).
-Start your exploration with a rickshaw tour (requires two avatars), followed by some shopping, calligraphy, a game of checkers, or a treasure hunt.
-There’s even a free kimono for you Nekos, whether or not you’re ready to take the Geisha plunge.
+The final destination was Gion.
+Sadly, this sim no longer exists in Second Life, so I feel very lucky to have had a chance to visit it when it was still flourishing.
+Gion in Second Life was modeled after the real life Gion District of Kyoto — one of Japan’s most famous Geisha districts.
+It offered everything from fun rickshaw tours, calligraphy practice, and a game of checkers, to a wide range of Japanese-themed stores for shopping.
 Interesting fact: In real life, Geisha in the Gion district do not refer to themselves as geisha (which means “artist”); instead they prefer to use the local term “geiko,” meaning “a woman of art.”

 My Outfit: (pictured above, photo by Bobby Yoshikawa)